goldcoders-corp/quatrokantos/README.md

 # Quatrokantos App

+netlify install wont work

+thriftshop cms install needs twice click on next

+The system cannot find the file specified

-> Build Site On the Go
+## > Build Site On the Go

 - Manage Unlimited Sites
 - No Need Internet Once All Assets Are Downloaded Locally